pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 JSON Serialization
 ------------------

-The URL structure from :pep:`503` still applies, as this PEP only adds an additional serialization format for the already existing API.
+The URL structure from :ref:`the base HTML API specification
+<simple-repository-api-base>` still applies, as this spec only adds an additional
+serialization format for the already existing API.

 The following constraints apply to all JSON serialized responses described in this
-PEP:
+spec:

 * All JSON responses will *always* be a JSON object rather than an array or other type.